Aaggel/Mr-Dimitris-should-get-a-pay-raise/README.md

 Original prompt :
 "Let's assume that an experimental drug was tested on people aged 13 to 100 in a clinical trial.
-The trial involved 3000 participants.
+\nThe trial involved 3000 participants.
 Half of the participants were under 65 years old, and the other half were 65 years old and above.
 The trial showed that approximately 90% of patients aged 65 and over experienced side effects from the drug, while approximately 90% of patients under 65 did not experience side